GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-73/index.md

 and prepare shared CSS styles, and then apply those styles to multiple Shadow Roots or the Document easily and without duplication.

-Updates to a shared `CSSStyleSheet` are applied to all roots where it’s been adopted, and adopting a stylesheet is fast and synchronous once the sheet has been loaded.
+Updates to a shared `CSSStyleSheet` are applied to all roots where it's been adopted, and adopting a stylesheet is fast and synchronous once the sheet has been loaded.